projectara/greybus-spec/source/hardware_model.rst

 A Greybus System has the following physical components:

 - A :ref:`Frame <glossary-frame>`, which contains at least one :ref:`Slot <glossary-slot>`.
+The Slots on a Frame are separated by the Frame's spine and ribs.

 - A collection of Slots on the Frame, each of which contains at least one :ref:`Interface Block <glossary-interface>`.
-Each Interface Block contains several pins, which allow for power distribution, module hotplug detection, and communication between the Frame and inserted Modules.
+Each Interface Block contains several pins, which allow for power distribution, module hotplug detection, and communication between the Frame and attached Modules.

-- Zero or more :ref:`Modules <glossary-module>`, which are attached to the Frame via one or more Interface Blocks.
-Individual Modules cannot attach to Interface Blocks which are in different Slots: all of the Interface Blocks a Module is attached to are in the same Slot.
-Two different Modules cannot attach to the same Interface Block at the same time.
+- Zero or more attached :ref:`Modules <glossary-module>`, which mate with the Frame via one or more Interface Blocks.
+All Interface Blocks used by an individual Module are in the same Slot on the Frame.
+An Interface Block on the Frame can be used by at most one Module at a time.

-Interface Blocks are separated into Slots by the spine and ribs of the Frame.
-The Frame additionally contains the :ref:`SVC <glossary-svc>`, which, in collaboration with the :ref:`AP Module
-<glossary-ap-module>`, manages physical signals present on the
+The Frame contains the :ref:`SVC <glossary-svc>`, which, in collaboration with the :ref:`AP Module <glossary-ap-module>`, manages physical signals present on the Interface Blocks.
-Interface Blocks.

 The Frame also contains a :ref:`Switch <glossary-switch>`, which can be directly configured by the SVC.

 Each Interface Block contains connections for |m-phy| [MIPI02]_ LINK establishment between attached Modules and the Switch.
-The SVC can configure the Switch and attempt to exchange communication between the Switch and attached Modules, and thereby indirectly between Modules themselves, via these LINKs.
-The AP is also able, as a Module, to communicate with other Modules, as well as the SVC, using these LINKs.
+The SVC can configure the Switch and permit communication between the Switch and attached Modules, and thereby indirectly between Modules themselves, via these LINKs.
+The AP is also able--as a Module--to communicate with other Modules, as well as the SVC, using these LINKs.

 The following sections define abstract representations of state present in a Greybus System for use representing these components